What Humans Can Actually Eat | Part II

 Volek JS, et al. (2009).
 Carbohydrate restriction has a more favorable impact on the metabolic syndrome than a low fat diet.
 Lipids, 44(4), 297–309.

-Your bones don’t lie.
-They speak in a language of predictable isotopic numbers that reveal the human baseline.
 Subscribe to get Part III, where we look at the Metabolic Coherence required to thrive, and why the high-carb/high-fat modern diet creates systemic confusion.
-Don’t miss the final analysis.

 The isotopic evedence really clarifies things.
 I've always wondered why diet debates feel so circular, but framing it through trophic levels and the protein ceiling makes the ancestral pattern clearer.
 The nitrogen-15 values showing apex predator status for 2 million years is pretty compelling when you pair it with the metabolic constraints you outlined.
 Looking forward to seing how this translates into practical guidance in Part III.